AFRL Implement Covid-19 Monitoring with Smartabase

-Smartabase clients at the Air Force Research Laboratories have implemented a Covid-19 Monitoring solution utilizing the Smartabase Tactical Athlete app for operators to report symptoms and illness.
-The app is assisting 24th SOW in monitoring the symptoms and health of returning operators, as well as with health clearances needed for deployment.
+Smartabase clients at the Air Force Research Laboratories have implemented a Covid-19 Monitoring solution utilizing the Smartabase Tactical Athlete app, assisting operators to report on any illness and military operations can monitor those symptoms efficiently.

 Written by 1st Lt.
 Alejandra Fontalvo , 24th Special Operations Wing / Published June 09, 2020

 The Air Force Special Tactics community is known for looking at complex problems and finding new ways to accomplish the mission; when COVID-19 became a global pandemic, that was no exception.